-Students can find out about their local community and using a map find where they live.
-They can visit the local town, find out about the shops, market, shopping centre and supermarkets.
-The can explore the town and its wildlife.
-The children can find out about the countryside and compare it to our town.
-We can find out about the wildlife in the countryside, farms, and parks and learn about the importance of the countryside code.
-The children can go out and about to the seaside and find out about the wildlife at the beach and under the sea.
+Students will find out about their local community and using a map find where they live.
+They will visit the local town, find out about the shops, market, shopping centre and supermarkets.
+The will explore the town and its wildlife.
+The children will find out about the countryside and compare it to our town.
+We will find out about the wildlife in the countryside, farms, and parks and learn about the importance of the countryside code.
+The children will go out and about to the seaside and find out about the wildlife at the beach and under the sea.

 Year 2 of the Rolling Plan

 Me, Myself and I - Autumn term 1

 In this topic students will learn about their body, including names of body parts, bones and how we use them.
 Students will use their bodies in different ways e.g rolling, jumping and dancing.
 Students will explore different emotions and how they make us feel.
 Students will look at their own likes and dislikes and communicate this information in an appropriate format e.g verbally, sign, symbols.
 Students will participate in learning about family, friends and people who are important to them.

 Audio and Visual Science - Autumn term 2